 What can I do to prevent pressure injuries?

-- Turning and repositioning every 2 hours
+- Turning and repositioning at least every 2 hours

 - Sitting upright and straight in a wheelchair, changing position every 15 minutes